RDA-MOMSI/Dashboard/src/example-icicle.md

 </header>

 ---
+To view detailed data management and stewardship activities listed under each data lifecycle stage (Planning, Collection, Processing, Analysis, Preservation, Sharing, and Reuse), click a node to zoom in, or the center of the sunburst to zoom out.
+This chart is a variation of C3, displaying three layers of the hierarchy at a time, enabling drill down views of specific activities of interest first followed by Omics class (where applicable), standard type, and standard acronym.
+Redundant standard records may appear under more than one class where relevant.

+_See a lifecycle relationship that is missing or needs to be updated?
+Data lifecycle curations viewed in this chart can be updated directly from our [dashboard table](https://rda-momsi.github.io/Dashboard) by clicking on the unique identifier links provided at the end of each row.
+Updates will visually render once a request has been merged._
 This variant of an icicle diagram shows only three layers of the hierarchy at a time.
 Click a node to zoom in, or the left column to zoom out.

 <!-- Plot of launch vehicles -->